GenoML/genoml.github.io/docs/guides/munging.md

 - **0=controls and 1=case** in your phenotype file
 - Your phenotype file consisting **only** of the "ID" and "PHENO" columns
 - Your sample IDs matching across all files
 - Your sample IDs not consisting of only integers (add a prefix or suffix to all sample IDs ensuring they are alphanumeric if this is the case before running GenoML)
+- Please avoid the use of characters like commas, semi-colons, etc. in the column headers (it is Python after all!)

 :::info
 The following examples are for discrete data, but if you substitute the following commands with `continuous` instead of discrete, you can preprocess your continuous data!